Peter Moores (cricketer)

-Peter Moores (born 18 December 1962) is an English former first class cricketer who was the head coach of the men's England cricket team.
+Peter Moores (born 18 December 1962) is an English former cricketer who is currently the head coach of Nottinghamshire.

-Moores played as a wicketkeeper for Worcestershire and Sussex and captained Sussex in 1997.
-He retired from playing first-class cricket in 1998 and became a successful coach of Sussex leading the county to the 2003 County Championship.
-Moores coached England "A" on their tour of the West Indies in 2000–01 and the English National Cricket Academy from October 2005 to 2007.
-He was appointed coach of the full England team in April 2007.
-On 7 January 2009 Moores was removed as coach following a public falling out with Kevin Pietersen, who also left his position as England captain.
+Moores played as a wicketkeeper for Worcestershire and Sussex, the latter of whom he captained in 1997.
+He retired from playing first-class cricket in 1998 and became a successful coach of Sussex, leading the county to promotion from Division Two in 2001, and then to the County Championship title in both 2003 and 2006.

+Moores was appointed coach of the England team in April 2007.
+In January 2009, Moores was removed as coach following a public falling out with Kevin Pietersen, who also left his position as England captain.

-He became the coach of Lancashire County Cricket Club, on 11 February 2009.
-In 2011, he became the only coach to have won the championship with two different counties.
+He went on to become the coach of Lancashire in February 2009, leading the side to their first Championship title in 77 years in 2011.
+In doing so, Moores became the only coach to have won the Championship with two different counties.

 In 2014, Moores was re-appointed to coach the England national men's team, serving until shortly after the 2015 World Cup.
-In December 2021, he was appointed as Karachi Kings head coach for PSL 7.
+In 2016 he was appointed head coach of Nottinghamshire.

 Playing career

 Moores began his career at Worcestershire, where he made a name for himself as a young and talented wicket keeper.
 However, his opportunities were limited due to players ahead of him.
 He moved to Sussex in 1985, but again found his opportunities limited.
-Four years later he won his County Cap.
-In 1997 he was made Sussex captain and became part of the coaching set up.
+Four years later, he won his county cap.

+In 1997, he was made Sussex captain and became part of the coaching set-up.
 He retired in 1998 at the age of 36 in order to focus on his coaching career.
-Moores scored 7 first-class centuries.
-Throughout his career he achieved over 800 dismissals, 727 of these being catches.
+Throughout his career, Moores scored seven first-class centuries and achieved over 800 dismissals, of which 727 were catches.

 Early coaching career

-After retiring from playing, Moores became coach of Sussex County Cricket Club.
-After two county championship titles, he became the England coach.
+After retiring from playing, Moores became Sussex coach, leading the county to two Championship titles in 2003 and 2006.

+Moores coached England "A" on their tour of the West Indies in 2000/01, and the English National Cricket Academy between 2005 and 2007.

 Coach of England

 West Indies (2007)

-Following the Ashes 2006/7 tour of Australia, and Cricket World Cup in the West Indies, Moores was appointed coach of the England cricket team in April 2007 after previous coach, Duncan Fletcher resigned.
+Following the Ashes 2006/07 tour of Australia, and Cricket World Cup in the West Indies, Moores was appointed coach of the England cricket team in April 2007 after previous coach, Duncan Fletcher resigned.

 The first Test was a draw after heavy rain, and in the second Test at Headingley Moores looked for his first victory.

 The third test was located at Old Trafford, in which England won by 60 runs.
 The fourth test England won by seven wickets, meaning Moores' first series as head coach he won 3–0.